-The Valley Road Generator will provide stand-by power to critical data and communications facilities at a 155,000 square foot academic classroom building and the University's back-up data center.
 The Student Center and Speert Hall Generators service the campus dining and food refrigeration facilities as well as student support activities such as Career Counseling and the Veterans Office.
 Overlook South/Pavilion, Pioneer/Heritage, Hillside/Century, and White/Matelson will share one generator at each location.
 An additional generator is required at Pioneer Heritage to power the heating and hot water needs in a separate structure that contains mechanical equipment.